Post

 The Dynamic Segment:

-In the process header table, there should be exactly one entry of type PT_DYNAMIC.
+In the program header table, there should be exactly one entry of type PT_DYNAMIC.
 This entry is used by the linker to find the position of the dynamic table as pointed by the p_vaddr attribute.

 Sections

-<!> Sections are not required for runtime
+⚠️ Sections are usually not required for runtime.

 1